What is Job Design? And Various Factors Affecting Job Design

 Environmental elements affect all activities of HRM, and job design is no exception.
 The external factors that have a bearing on job design are employee abilities and availability, and social and cultural expectations.

-Social and Cultural Expectations: There were days when getting a job was the primary consideration.
+There were days when getting a job was the primary consideration.
 The worker was prepared to work on any job and under any working conditions.
 Not any more.
-Literacy, knowledge and awareness among workers have improved considerably, so also their expectations from jobs.
+Literacy, knowledge, and awareness among workers have improved considerably, so also their expectations from jobs.
 Hence jobs must be designed to meet the expectations of workers.

-Behavioural factors have to do with human needs and the necessity to satisfy them.
+Behavioral factors have to do with human needs and the necessity to satisfy them.
 Higher-level needs are more significant in this context.
-Individuals inspired by higher-level needs find jobs challenging and satisfying which are high on the following dimensions:
+Individuals inspired by higher-level needs to find jobs challenging and satisfying which are high on the following dimensions:

-Use of Abilities: The job must be perceived by individuals as requiring them to use abilities they value in order to perform the job effectively.
+The job must be perceived by individuals as requiring them to use the abilities they value in order to perform the job effectively.